FaZeTheLight/FlameBows/README.md

 # FlameBows
-Simple plugin that adds flaming bows to your server :) Coming soon!
+Adds flaming bows to your server.

 #Coming Soon